iamjohncaleb/200-Days-Of-Code-Challenge/Day 37/README.md

 ## 🔍 **Overview**

-A lightweight, on-chain **Reputation Management Smart Contract** designed to track and manage reputations associated with wallet addresses.
+A lightweight, decentralized **Reputation Management Smart Contract** for tracking and managing user reputations directly on-chain.
-Supports incrementing, decrementing, and querying user reputations — with event logs to keep track of updates.
+It supports increasing, decreasing, and querying wallet reputations with event logs for every update — perfect for dApps and decentralized marketplaces.

 ---

 ## 📜 **Key Features**
-✅ **Increase/Decrease user reputation**
+✅ **Increment/Decrement user reputation**
-✅ **Query individual user reputation**
+✅ **Query reputation score by wallet address**
-✅ **Emits `ReputationUpdated` event** on each reputation change
+✅ **Emits `ReputationUpdated` event** on every change

 ---